 Cooking with wood is quintessential to outdoor living, Yet fire pits can be smoky and sooty.
 Plus it takes a lot of wood and a long time to get the right coal bed for cooking.
 With a rocket stove, you can use wood as your fuel – but in a much more efficient way.

 Simply put, a rocket stove is a type of cooker designed to burn small-diameter wood extremely efficiently.
 It consists of a combustion chamber with specific air inflow and an insulated chimney.
 In trials conducted by the Aprovecho Research Center, these puppies reduced the need for fuel wood by up to 30%.
 In addition, they decreased harmful particulate emissions that can irritate lungs.
 They heat up quickly and, depending on the design, may not even leave soot on your pots and pans.

 Rocket stoves are fairly simple to build yourself, with designs available online.
 Aprovecho has some really good ones that are tried and true.
 Commercial rocket stoves are also available.
-The model in the photograph has a tiny electric generator built in and a USB port to charge an electronic device.
-Welcome to the future!
 This is probably the most bang for your buck, so to speak, of these outdoor kitchen ideas in terms of ecological impact and simplicity.

 Outdoor Kitchen Idea #5: Dish-drying “cabinet”

 This outdoor kitchen idea is great for indoors, too.
 And it’s so simple and efficient that you may be thinking “duh!” as soon as you hear about it.